prasoonmohan/100k-coding-Challenge/README.md

   <br>
 </h1>

-<h4 align="center">This is my perosnal worksheets that I've practiced in my early stage of learning basic Coding covering C and JAVA progamming languages.
+<h4 align="center">This is my perosnal worksheets that I've practiced in my early stage of learning basic Coding.
+This covers progamming languages like C and JAVA.
 Thanks to <a href="https://www.youtube.com/c/BrototypeMalayalam/" target="_blank">Brototype</a> who helped me with their valuable resources.</h4>

 <p align="center">
   <a href="#🛠-overview">Overview</a> •